Curriculum, Instruction, and Assessment Courses

 This course will provide students with an opportunity to study curriculum assessment, design and evaluation principles, processes, approaches and models.
 The focus will be on the resulting impact on curriculum, assessment, design and evaluation modifications at the classroom, school, system, state, and national levels.
 The influence of societal trends will be examined as will recent major higher educational reform efforts and potential future trends.

-This seminar provides students the opportunity to apply what they learned in their doctoral core coursework as well as their fields of specialization.
-Students will review, analyze, and evaluate material related to important topics in education and will demonstrate the ability to apply the content by preparing a final integrative portfolio project.
+This seminar provides students the opportunity to apply what they learned in their doctoral coursework related to their fields of specialization for the doctorate.
+Students will review, analyze, and evaluate material related to important topics in education and will demonstrate the ability to apply the content by preparing a final integrative project.
 Students will contemplate complex questions posed by their instructor, reply to those questions, and respond to other students’ analyses and evaluations.
 Additionally, segments of the final integrative project will be submitted for review and feedback at intervals throughout the course.
-The final portfolio project will comprehensively demonstrate the student’s critical thinking on the essential issues studied in the doctoral program in education.
+The final project will comprehensively demonstrate the student’s critical thinking on the core issues in the doctoral program in education.

 EDU 8910 Dissertation Planning I (1 credit)